dhananjay1210/online-sexism-detection/README.md

 ### Step 1: Check conda installation

 You need anaconda or miniconda installed.
-Run 'which conda' (Linux/Mac) platform or 'where conda' (Windows) platform to check whether conda is installed or not.
+Run 'which conda' (Linux/Mac platform) or 'where conda' (Windows platform) to check whether conda is installed or not.
-You can install minicinda using following commands -
+You can install miniconda using following commands -
 ```
 mkdir -p ./miniconda3